DOI-USGS/ISIS3/Building-ISIS3-with-cmake.md

 # QuickStart Guide

+From the terminal window:
 * Clone the repo locally:  <repo directory>
 * CD into the clone directory.
 * mkdir build
 * cd into the build directory
+* Enter the following command:
 ```
 cmake -DCMAKE_INSTALL_PREFIX=<install directory> -DJP2FLAG=OFF -GNinja <source directory>
+ninja install
 ```
 ISIS3 apps are placed in \<install directory\>/bin.
 The -GNinja flag specifies creating Google ninja Makefile (an alternative Make system to the traditional GNU make system).
 The -DJP2FLAG=OFF disables